alexfernandez/alexfernandez.github.io/2017/origins-language.md

 So it is reasonable to think that these same Neanderthals might have their own languages, which influenced any newcomers.
-In this case the monosyllabic explosion might have happened much earlier.
+In this case the monosyllabic expansion might have happened much earlier.

 It may be an interesting avenue of enquiry.
-Its first obstacle is to reconcile the earlier monosyllabic explosion with the late appearance of polysyllables that we have seen in many language families.
+Its first obstacle is again to reconcile the earlier monosyllabic expansion with the late appearance of polysyllables that we have seen in many language families.
 What happened in between?